ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Common Pitfalls in Implementing the Model-View-ViewModel Pattern in Android and How to Avoid Them</blockquote>

-<h3>4. 🕵️‍♂️ The Curious Case of the Synchronized Block: Optimizing Your Barcode Scanner App - <a href="https://medium.com/@aaarke/️-️-the-curious-case-of-the-synchronized-block-optimizing-your-barcode-scanner-app-242640e25ac2" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Subcomposition in Jetpack Compose: How to Use Measurement Phase Data in Other Children - <a href="https://medium.com/@olivervicente/subcomposition-in-jetpack-compose-how-to-use-measurement-phase-data-in-other-children-3965d700af8b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `roshan kumar`**
+✍️ **posted by `Oliver Vicente`**

-<blockquote>Have you ever built a real-time feature in your app, like a barcode scanner, only to notice it starts freezing or lagging at the worst…</blockquote>
+<blockquote>Subcomposition in Jetpack Compose is an advanced concept that allows developers to use measurement data from composables that aren’t…</blockquote>

 <h3>5.
 Why I Misjudged the Samsung Galaxy Fold6 - <a href="https://medium.com/deep-sweet-valuable/why-i-misjudged-the-samsung-galaxy-fold6-366c3665d27f" target="_blank" rel="noopener noreferrer">link</a></h3>